JackwithC2/NoteSK/README.md

 # NoteSK
-*An addon to add useful elements to noteblocks*

-What is NoteSK?
-NoteSk is a skript addon that aims to add full support from NoteBlock Studio into Skript.
-*This addon is a newer version of FunkySK*
+A *updated* version of FunkySK, This addon aims to support version 1.20.4+ and skript version 2.8.7

+# Features
+- Stopping, Playing, Pausing .nbs Songs

+# Notes
+- This is not a fork from FunkySk Syntax is different